UteBradter/SiberianJayIBM/README.md

 Code written by Ute Bradter, ute.bradter@nina.no

 For Bradter, Ozgul, Griesser, Layton-Matthews, Eggers, Singer, Sandercock, Haverkamp & Snäll.
-Habitat suitability models based on opportunistic citizen science data - evaluating forecasts from alternative models versus an individual-based model.
-Diversity and Distributions.
+Habitat suitability models based on opportunistic citizen science data: Evaluating forecasts from alternative models versus an individual-based model.
+Diversity and Distributions. https://doi.org/10.1111/ddi.13409.

 At the time of writing, packages based on PROJ.4 were used.